lkamalesh/AutoVerse-AMS/README.md

-# AutoVerse – Automobile Management System
+# AutoVerse – Powered by TopSpeed Motors

 AutoVerse is a full-stack **Automobile Management System** built as a portfolio-grade project to demonstrate clean architecture, real-world features, and enterprise-style patterns** using ASP.NET Core.